 A blood sample drawn from a vein in your arm

-It is important to maintain a stable level of phenobarbital in the blood within the therapeutic range.
-If the level is too low, the person who is being treated may experience seizures or anxiety.
-If the level is too high, the individual could experience side effects or even toxicity.
+When you are being treated with phenobarbital, it is important to maintain a stable level of phenobarbital in the blood within the therapeutic range.
+If the level is too low, you may experience seizures or anxiety.
+If the level is too high, you could experience side effects or even toxicity.
 The toxic effects include drowsiness, confusion, and lack of voluntary coordination of muscle movement (ataxia), which can affect things like driving performance.
-Those who are chronically treated may also develop tolerance to the sedative effects of the drug and become dependent.
+If you are treated long-term, you may also develop tolerance to the sedative effects of the drug and become psychologically or physically dependent.

-Furthermore, phenobarbital is broken down (metabolized) by liver enzymes and eliminated in the urine at different rates, depending on a person's age and overall health.
-Depending on dose, age and health, elimination can take several days to weeks.
-Once the body has reached its capacity to metabolize phenobarbital, small increases in dose can result in large increases in levels of the drug in the blood.
+Furthermore, phenobarbital is broken down (metabolized) by liver enzymes and eliminated in the urine at different rates, depending on your age and overall health.
+For different dose, age and health, elimination can take several days to weeks.
+Once the body has reached its maximum capacity to metabolize phenobarbital, even small increases in dose can result in large increases of the drug level in the blood.
 Side effects can become more severe and toxicity may occur.

 This test is used to measure and monitor the amount of phenobarbital in the blood and to determine whether the drug level is within a therapeutic range.
-Phenobarbital is an anti-epileptic drug used to prevent seizures in people with epilepsy.
-This test is used to ensure that the blood level of phenobarbital is not too low so as to cause a recurrence of seizures or too high as to cause side effects.
-Depending on the result, a healthcare practitioner may adjust the drug dose up or down.
+This test is used to ensure that the blood level of phenobarbital is not too low to cause a recurrence of seizures or too high to cause side effects.
+Depending on the result, your healthcare practitioner may adjust the drug dose up or down.

-More frequent testing may be done if an individual begins taking or discontinues another medication that affects phenobarbital levels.
+More frequent testing may be done if you begin taking or discontinue another medication that affects phenobarbital levels.

-A healthcare provider might also order phenobarbital levels if the person does not appear to be responding to the medication and continues to experience seizures.
+A healthcare provider might also order phenobarbital levels if you do not appear to be responding to the medication and continue to experience seizures.

-Testing may be ordered when an individual experiences side effects from phenobarbital.
+Testing may be ordered when you experience side effects from phenobarbital.
 Most side effects are not serious and often go away with no further action.
-A person should notify their healthcare provider if any of the following persist or become severe:
+You should notify their healthcare provider if any of the following persist or become severe: